jhayn94/Sudoku/README.md

 * Hint Color 1: the primary color used to show notable candidates used in a solution technique.
 For example, candidates part of hidden tuples or nodes in a single digit pattern (e.g. skyscraper).
 Also used for every other node in AICs.
 * Hint Color 2: identifies notable or specific candidates that are particularily important for a hint.
 For example, fins of finned fish, or the non-endpoint nodes of a 2 string kite.
 Also used for every other node in AICs.
 * Hint Color 3: Used very rarely.
-Identifies endo-fins of fish, and for one sector in Sue-de-Coq.
+Most relevant uses as of now are endo-fins of fish, and for one sector in Sue-de-Coq.
-* Hint Color 4: Currently unused.
+* Hint Color 4: Used for the color of arrows / links drawn for chain-centric tactics (chains and loops).
 * Hint Color 5: Used only for cannibalism.
 * Hint Delete Color: Used to indicate a candidate can be deleted based off of a hint.
 * ALS Colors 1 - 4: Used to identify an ALS on the few occasions where they are used.
 Hint colors 2 and 3 are used to identify special candidates (i.e. the candidate designated XY or XZ in those ALS techniques).